 "World Wide Weather Watchers - What do we predict?"

 Our students explore the differences in weather across the United States and around the world at this time of year.
 As a group, we gather information, compare and contrast different types of weather and weather patterns, make our own predictions/forecasts, and record actual weather occurrences in our area.

-With the start of summer around the corner and the seashore at our front door, this final unit is a great way to wrap up our school year.
+"The Hidden Treasures of the Mighty Atlantic" With the start of summer around the corner and the seashore at our front door, this final unit is a great way to wrap up our school year.
+We'll explore the uniqueness of ocean water, learn about sea creatures, and find out what we can do to keep our ocean safe for sea life.
 A tide pool field trip, hands on sea creature experiences, and many seashore related activities encompass this fun-filled theme.